Trains, post and even coffin-making: Every strike likely to affect UK by end of 2022

 And passengers could face another six months of strikes because of disputes involving drivers and other workers.

-Bosses who want to cut 1,900 jobs say the railway has not recovered from the pandemic, is currently losing millions a day, and is in desperate need of modernisation.
+Bosses who want to cut 1,900 jobs say the railway has not recovered from the coronavirus pandemic, is currently losing millions a day and is in desperate need of modernisation.

 Some services will be severely disrupted and others will not run at all.